rohandesai-028/IPL-Prediction-Poll-Bot/README.md

 2. Use the /prediction command to start accepting predictions.
 The Poll question is displayed as Team 1 vs Team 2.
 If Team 1 wins, then no need to edit the flag.
 If Team 2 wins, the flag must be manually set to 1.

-(Need to learn Data scraping to automate this step :/ ).

 3. The results of the prediction are stored in a separate csv.
 Users can check the leaderboard with the /stats command.
 #ESCN